-- Providing Valuable Content – To get noticed, your website needs to provide content that is valuable and worth reading, which most often is done through a blog.
-People are online searching for information about substance abuse, treatment, and recovery, and the hope is that they’ll come across your website’s resources.
-This may lead someone to look into your treatment program for themselves or a loved one, but most importantly your search ranking can improve as you draw more traffic to your site.
+- Providing Valuable Content – To get noticed, your website needs to provide content that is valuable and worth reading.
+This is most often done through a blog.
+People are online searching for information about substance abuse, treatment, and recovery.
+The hope is that they’ll come across your website’s resources.
+This may lead someone to look into your treatment program for themselves or a loved one.
+Most importantly, your search ranking improves as you draw more traffic to your site.

 - Keywords – A search engine analyzes the keywords in someone’s search to match them with content that also uses those relevant keywords.
 The content that you offer needs to be optimized for the keywords someone is likely to search, and often for keywords that are more specific.
 An article about the science of addiction can rank for important keywords like “what is addiction.”
-Or an article about equine therapy at your facility can rank for long-tail keywords like “where can I find a drug rehab that uses equine therapy.”
-You want a range of keywords in your wheelhouse, and having more content means more keywords, which increases your visibility with search engines.
+Or, an article about equine therapy at your facility can rank for long-tail keywords like “where can I find a drug rehab that uses equine therapy.”
+You want a range of keywords in your wheelhouse.
+Having more content means more keywords, which increases your visibility with search engines.

 - Backlinks – These are links to your website that exist on other web pages.
 When another site links to your website as a resource or cites a link to an article on your site’s blog, search engines notice.
 Each backlink is like a vote of confidence, giving your site greater credibility.
 Your site recognized as more valuable as you accumulate more backlinks.
-The best way to earn backlinks is through providing truly useful content, as well as networking with other brands and organizations to collaborate.
+The best way to earn backlinks is by providing truly useful content, as well as networking with other brands and organizations to collaborate.

-Though Google pay-per-click (PPC) ads have gained a lot of attention in the world of drug rehab marketing, PPC ads can be extremely expensive.
 A good SEO strategy has the lowest cost-per-click of any online marketing approach.
-And, building quality SEO and improving your search rankings has a much greater effect on increasing your traffic than paid search.
-70% of the links users click on are organic search results, not paid search.
+Plus, building quality SEO and improving your search rankings has a much greater effect on increasing your traffic than paid search.
+In fact, 70% of the links users click on are organic search results, not paid search.